iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 \end{aligned}
 $$

-Therefore, the parameter of avergedness is still valid after composition.
+Therefore, the parameter of averagedness is still valid after composition.

 **Proof**